 Most Upvoted Quora’s Answer

-People often look for Quora’s answer to know the real people opinion on the particular question, therefore, it is worth mentioning Quora’s top answer about “list of trustworthy conservative news outlets” by [Alex Zorach, Political Moderate w/ mix of Conservative & Liberal Views]
+People often look for Quora’s answers to know the real people’s opinion on a particular question, therefore, it is worth mentioning Quora’s top answer about the “list of trustworthy conservative news outlets” by [Alex Zorach, Political Moderate w/ mix of Conservative & Liberal Views]

 According to Alex Zorach, National Review is the most far-right publication I believe is worth reading on a regular basis.
 It is ideologically conservative, but it is not afraid to oppose or challenge Republican politicians, especially when they behave contrary to conservative values.
 He suggests The Federalist if you want an even more right-wing viewpoint (in his opinion) that is generally factually sound.

 - The Washington Times – For general news with an emphasis on US politics.
 For national issues, this is my go-to right-center U.S. media outlet.